-We expect the initial public offering price of the ADSs to be substantially higher than the as adjusted net book value per ADS after giving effect to this offering.
-Accordingly, if you invest in the ADSs in this offering, you will incur immediate and substantial dilution of approximately DKK per ADS (\$ ), representing the difference between the assumed initial public offering price of \$ per ADS (DKK ), and our as adjusted net book value per ADS as of March 31, 2019.
-In addition, following this offering, investors in this offering will have contributed approximately % of the total gross consideration paid to purchase our outstanding shares and ADSs, but will only own ADSs representing approximately % of our shares outstanding after this offering.
+The initial public offering price of the ADSs is substantially higher than the as adjusted net book value per ADS after giving effect to this offering.
+Accordingly, if you invest in the ADSs in this offering, you will incur immediate and substantial dilution of approximately \$15.22 per ADS, representing the difference between the initial public offering price of \$17.75 per ADS, and our as adjusted net book value of \$2.53 per ADS as of March 31, 2019.
+In addition, following this offering, investors in this offering will have contributed approximately 29% of the total gross consideration paid to purchase our outstanding shares and ADSs, but will only own ADSs representing approximately 4% of our shares outstanding after this offering.
 Furthermore, if additional shares are issued pursuant to the underwriters' exercise of their option to purchase additional ADSs, if our board of directors authorizes us to issue additional shares, including in the form of ADSs, or if warrants or other convertible securities are issued and subsequently exercised, you could experience further dilution.
 For a further description of the dilution that you will experience immediately after this offering, see "Dilution."